-EDL 687 Internship II
+EDL 687 - Internship II 3 Credits

-This course consists of a supervised practicum experience for administrative candidates to demonstrate competency of the Michigan Standards for the Preparation of School Principals.
-Candidates will be required to engage in several administrative duties, responsibilities, and activities such as, organizational leadership, curriculum development, and supervision and evaluation of staff during the practicum experience.
+This course consists of a supervised practicum experience for administrative candidates to demonstrate competency with national standards for the Preparation of School Principals.
+Candidates will be required to engage in several administrative duties, responsibilities, and activities such as organizational leadership, curriculum development, and supervision and evaluation of staff during the practicum experience.
 Students will develop a plan of work that will be approved by the instructor and site administrator.
 The onsite administrator and college supervisor will evaluate the students' performance during the practicum experience.